 - Are you capable of adapting to all the canister series?

 - Has the bigger surface area providing good stimulation in biofiltration

-- Consist of easy flow adjustment
+- It consists of easy flow adjustment.

 - Practical and suitable for freshwater tanks and marine aquariums without plants

 - Since the bio-balls are non-porous, they cannot regulate the nitrates.

 - It may get damaged during the process of cleaning.

 Let me first tell you about what is K1 and K2 media.
 The k1 media is a type of biological media you can use in the process of filtration for water treatments.
 The purpose of the K1 media is to house beneficial bacteria needed for nitrification.